-Grapeseed oil is made from the byproduct of wine-making.
-Once grapes are crushed and juice extracted for wine, the fleshy fruit and seeds that are left is called pomace.
+Grapeseed oil comes from byproducts of winemaking, and is used today in cooking, baking, and healthy and beauty treatments.
+Once the grapes are crushed and juice extracted for wine, the fleshy fruit and seeds that are left is called pomace.
 Instead of being used for compost or simply thrown out, organic grape seed oil is produced.

-Lighter in flavor than olive oil, it is popular with cooks and chefs as it has a very high smoking point of about 216 degrees Celsius, which makes it a good choice for deep frying and sauteing.
+Lighter in flavor than olive oil, grapeseed oil is popular with cooks and chefs because of its very high smoking point of about 216 degrees Celsius, which makes it a good choice for deep frying and sauteing.
 As it has a mild, somewhat nutty flavor it also lends itself well as a base for herb salad dressing recipes.

 - Massage oil